What's on this page?

 - Communication: Expressing ideas clearly, listening actively, adapting your message for different audiences.

-- Problem-solving: Approaching challenges with creativity, logic, resilience.
+- Problem-solving: Approaching challenges with creativity, logic and resilience.

 - Adaptability: Thriving in changing environments and embracing new tools and processes.